on the blog

 Myth #9: You’ll Be Profitable in a Few Months

 Plan for a slow ramp-up and have enough working capital to get through it.
-It is HARD – no one said it was gonna be easy.
+It is HARD – no one said owning a franchise for sale was gonna be easy.

 Myth #10: Franchising Isn’t Real Entrepreneurship